swapnilcelusion/publish-mobile-app/README.md

 [1.
 Enroll](https://developer.apple.com/programs/enroll/)

 You can see the 2 captions as individual and organisation.
-This is basic information of first step for what to choose for your enrollment.
+This is basic information of first step for what to choose for your enrollment and click below

 [2.
 Start your enrollment](https://developer.apple.com/programs/enroll/)

+It automatically detects loggedIn Apple Account if any otherwise you have to create Apple ID with email ID.
+You can use your gmail ID to create Apple Account.